hanjos/hanjos.github.io/tags.md

 title: Pages by tags
 ---

-<blockquote>These are my tags.
+> These are my tags.
 I could repeat the Full Metal Jacket bit, but that would be awfully derivative.
-I probably should look for another quote to paraphrase...</blockquote>
+I probably should look for another quote to paraphrase...

-<h1>Tags</h1>
+# Tags
 <div class='tags'>
 {% if site.tags.size > 0 %}
   {% for tag in site.tags %}